dijouxgregory/E-commerce/README.md

-Work on PHP for build site with a backoffice for user.
+I am Workin on PHP for build site with a backoffice for users.
-Need to improve my skills.
+I am learning PHP to upgrade my skills.